molgenis/molgenis/docs/user_documentation/ref-emx.md

 ability to tag the data referring to the tags sections, described below

 ### validationExpression
 javascript validation expression that must return a bool.
 Must return true if valid and false if invalid.
-See for a syntax description the section [[Javascript Expressions]]
+See for a syntax description the section [Expressions](ref-expressions)

 ### defaultValue
 value that will be filled in in the forms when a new entity instance is created.
 Not yet supported for mref and xref values.
 For categorical_mref, should be a comma separated list of ids.
 For xref should be the of the refEntity.
 For bool should be true or false.
 For datetime should be a string in the format YYYY-MM-DDTHH:mm:ssZZ.
 For date should be a string in the format YYYY-MM-DD.